terrapower/armi/doc/tutorials/walkthrough_inputs.rst

     :start-after: begin-metadata
     :end-before: begin-settings

-Here, the version is "uncontrolled" because this is just a test file we want to always work with the latest ARMI.
-But if you are doing a really important analysis, you probably want to specify which version of ARMI you used, like:
+The version here is the version of ARMI.
+It shows "uncontrolled" (the preferred default) because this is just a test file we want to always work with the latest ARMI.
+But if you are doing a really important analysis, you might want to document which specific version of ARMI you used, like:
-"version: 0.2.5", or similar.
-Obviously, metadata is for documentation purposes, so it's optional.
-And "uncontrolled" is the preferred default.
+"version: 0.2.5" or similar.
+This field is mostly for documentation purposes, and is not enforced by ARMI.
+However, if your settings file has an invalid setting, you will see any version mismatch here printed as a little hint as to why your settings file might be wrong.

 The thermal power in this reference is 1000 MWt.
 The thermal efficiency isn't specified, so let's assume 0.38.
 From Table 4.8, the cycle length is 370 EFPD.